apache/james-project/src/site/markdown/server/manage-webadmin.md

 Response codes:
  - 200: Request is a success and the value is returned
- - 404: No quota is being configured
+ - 204: No default quota is being configured

 ### Updating global sieve quota